CASE STUDY: Megan McCracken’s Transformative Talk for 1000 people

 3. Prepare it all in just two weeks.
 I usually recommend 6-12 weeks to prepare a significant talk.
 However, a tight timeline can help focus – if you have the time to give.

-The Landscape Scan also considered what this talk meant for Megan within her evolution as a coach.
+• What this talk meant for Megan within her evolution as a coach.
 We found that Megan wasn’t just bringing a new topic to the stage, the talk marked a shift in her professional approach to executive coaching.

-The shift was an exciting one, expanding what Megan could offer future clients.
+• Megan’s fears about her talk.
+The shift to let audiences into her evolution as a coach was an exciting one, expanding what Megan could offer future clients.
 However, she was concerned for existing clients in the audience.
 Might they be confused if the Megan they saw on stage was not the Megan they were used to?

 Megan McCracken incorporates a costume change into her talk about AI at WIMWA 2025.
 Images: Rift Photography

-One layer of embodiment was guiding Megan to notice the different parts of her that appeared throughout her talk.
+• Notice the different parts of Megan that appeared throughout her talk.
 The parts included Familiar Coach Megan, Emerging Coach Megan, and a Frazzled Technology Part that was core to her topic.
-We looked at the ways those parts move, think and relate to the audience.

 One of Rachael’s public speaking clients, Megan McCracken, tries something new at WIMWA 2025.
 Image: Rift Photography